Headache Medicine Fellowship

 The Norton Neuroscience Institute Headache Center offers patients the full range of treatment options, including medication management, pain management, cognitive behavioral therapy, injections (such as peripheral nerve blocks and Botox), outpatient infusions, clinical trials and inpatient headache disorder management.

-Fellows will receive training across both adult and pediatric populations, gaining exposure to a wide spectrum of headache conditions — from common cases to rare disorders, and including complex headache disorders, migraine, facial pain disorder, primary headache, cluster headache and secondary headaches.
+Fellows will receive training across adult and pediatric populations, gaining exposure to a wide spectrum of headache conditions — from common cases to rare disorders, and including complex headache disorders, migraine, facial pain disorder, primary headache, cluster headache and secondary headaches.

 Never felt better: Louisville native returns and gets epilepsy and migraine team care